TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab5.md

 You can earn up to 100 points for the coverage of your test cases.

 It is important to name tests in a testsuite uniquely.
-Tests in different test suites can have the same name, but for grading, we need to be able to distinguish tests in the same test suite by their name.
+Tests in different test suites can have the same name, but for grading, we need to be able to distinguish tests in the same test suite by their name.{:notice}
-{:notice}

 ### Early Feedback